Nihar2426/First-game-by-me-in-python/README.md

 Use left arrow key + Shift to dash left
 Use right arrow key + Shift to dash right

-Background Music is taken from the game Infernax
+Background Music is taken from Panda beats